The Python while Loop

 Output:

-If you forget to include a line that changes the condition (like counter -= 1), the condition will always be True, and the loop will run forever!
+If you forget to include a line that changes the condition (like counter -= 1), the condition will remain True forever, and the loop will run endlessly!
 This is called an infinite loop.

 # while True:

-# print("Still going...")If you ever get stuck in an infinite loop, you can usually stop it by pressing Ctrl+C in your terminal.
+# print("Still going...")If you ever get stuck in an infinite loop in your local terminal, you can force it to stop by pressing Ctrl+C in your keyboard.

 Common Use Cases for while Loops

-while loops excel in situations where the number of iterations is not known beforehand.
+while loops excel in situations where the exact number of repetitions is not known beforehand.

-Just like for loops, while loops can be controlled with break and continue.
+Just like for loops, while loops can be controlled dynamically:

-break: Exits the loop immediately, regardless of thewhilecondition.continue: Skips the rest of the current iteration and goes back to check thewhilecondition again.
+break: Exits the loop immediately, regardless of the loop condition.continue: Skips the remaining code inside the current turn and jumps back to check the loop condition again.

-A “sentinel value” is a special input that signals the end of a process.
+A sentinel value is a special input value that signals the end of a loop:

 Output: